 - Nyx has to play Nightmare Moon in a school play.
 Unfortunately, her costume is damaged, but luckily she also happens to be Nightmare Moon reincarnated by a spell gone wrong.
 Of course, she doesn't know this at the time...

-- This was played with in the Harry Potter / Justice League crossover Terminal Justice, where the League came to believe that Harry, who was disguised as one "Mr. Black," was actually the Archangel Gabriel.
-When Harry later attended a League Halloween party while costumed as Gabriel, one of the members asked whether it was fair for him to attend as "himself."
+- Played with in the Harry Potter/Justice League of America crossover Terminal Justice, where the League came to believe that Harry, who was disguised as "Mr. Black," was actually the Archangel Gabriel.
+When Harry later attended a League Halloween party while dressed as Gabriel, one of the members asked whether it was fair for him to attend as "himself."

-- Other Harry Potter example: in Dream Journal of Harry J Potter, one of the chapters (all of which are supposed to be dreams Harry has) is a Halloween day where Harry (and Lily) get dressed as Santa's elves, Sirius goes as Santa Claus, James Potter goes as his stag form, and Remus goes... as a werewolf.
+- In Dream Journal of Harry J Potter, one of the chapters (all of which are supposed to be dreams Harry has) is a Halloween day where Harry (and Lily) get dressed as Santa's elves, Sirius goes as Santa Claus, James Potter goes as his stag form, and Remus goes... as a werewolf.

 - In the Bleach Fan Fic Please Stop Eating The Hell Butterflies, the Halloween Episode list stipulates that Komamaru is not allowed to go to Halloween as himself.
 Mayuri, however, is.